- Sign In

 Cost of Studying Masters in Electric Vehicles Abroad

-The average cost of studying a Master's in Electric Vehicles abroad ranges from ₹28,00,000 to ₹80,00,000 for the full program.
-While the USA, UK, Canada, and Australia have higher tuition fees, countries like Germany offer low-cost education with only semester-based charges.
+The average cost of studying a Master’s in Electric Vehicles abroad ranges from ₹28L to ₹80L for the full program, depending on the country and university.

 Here is a country-wise breakdown of the total tuition fees for EV programs abroad.